multi-coop/datami-website-content/texts/blog/en/posts/how-it-works.md

 Let's have a look under the hood...

-## Gitribute is a widgets collection
+## Vizboard is a widgets collection

 Gitribute is a web application providing a serie of "[widgets](https://en.wikipedia.org/wiki/Web_widget)".
 It means that **you could integrate it inside any website**, and you don't have to rely on a centralized website to use any of our widgets.

 The term "widget" is equivalent to "web component", it's a way to display an independent dynamic component inside a website.
 The "widget" approach is similar to the old-fashion _iframe_, but is more flexible and adapted to modern web than iframes.

-## Gitribute relies on Git providers
+## Vizboard relies on Git providers

-The very difference with proprietary solutions (like GoogleSheet or Airtable) or with equivalent open sourced solutions (like [nocoDB](https://www.nocodb.com/) or [Baserow](https://baserow.io/)) is that the data you edit with Gitribute is not stored on our servers.
+The very difference with proprietary solutions (like GoogleSheet or Airtable) or with equivalent open sourced solutions (like [nocoDB](https://www.nocodb.com/) or [Baserow](https://baserow.io/)) is that the data you edit with Vizboard is not stored on our servers.

 Your data is where you want it to be, for instance on your own Gitlab server or on your Github organization.